What the Top-5 DMP Use Cases Tell Us About Marketing in 2019

 - Advertisers learned an expensive lesson from their rush to Programmatic without really understanding what this technology was built upon.
 Automating the use of poor data delivers poor results faster and at epic scale.
 Ask Marc Pritchard.

 - Smart advertisers are now focused on Audience Planning, rather than just Media Planning.
 In essence, we have entered a Post Media-Planning Age.
-Advertisers are finally coming to the realization that in order to drive competitive separation and advantage, they need to own audience definition, and the data that informs the building of their audiences.
-Audience definition is not a process that should be outsourced, and the unique data combinations that inform their audiences are a critical strategic asset.
+Advertisers are finally coming to the realization that in order to drive competitive separation and advantage, they need to own audience definition and the data that informs the building of their audiences.
+Audience definition is not a process that should be outsourced and the unique data combinations that inform their audiences are a critical strategic asset.
 DMP’s are essential in a Post Media-Planning age, which will be won by smart and informed Audience Planners.

 As I have pointed out in previous articles, we are seeing greater separation between advertising winners and losers.
 The winners know what to pay for audience attention, the losers will remain content with guessing.
-Knowing what to pay for consumer attention and influence, and how best to obtain that attention will rely on the smart application of People, Technology and Process.
+Knowing what to pay for consumer attention and influence and how best to obtain that attention will rely on the smart application of People, Technology and Process.
 The technology part, for the near-term, will be the DMP.

 Salesforce also reported that marketers expect their use of DMP’s to increase by 64% by 2020.
 If you are not one of those marketers, you will be eating dust.
-It’s no wonder that demand for BCM’s DMP services has increased so dramatically in the past 18 months.
+It’s no wonder that demand for BCM’s DMP services have increased so dramatically in the past 18 months.

 What are you seeing?
 What are your planned DMP Use Cases over the next 24 months?Back to Posts